 Krusen holds an AB in Economics from Princeton University and an MBA from Harvard University.
 He is active with the Young President’s Organization (YPO), the Association for Corporate Growth (ACG), the Princeton Alumni Association, and is a trustee of the Tampa Museum of Art, the YMCA of Greater Richmond, and the Boys & Girls Clubs of Metro Richmond.

-Keith Irvine is a Vice President with Falcon Affiliates.
+Keith Irvine is a Director with Falcon Affiliates.
 Irvine rejoined the firm in 2016, bringing nine years of combined experience in private equity, investment banking, and corporate development.
 Irvine began his career in investment banking at Raymond James Financial (NYSE:RJF) where he worked on 25 completed mergers/acquisitions and public equity offerings with aggregate value of over $15 billion.
 Irvine earned a BS in Economics from the University of Florida where he graduated summa cum laude.

 Doug Jones is CFO of DFG, which he joined in 1997.
 Jones oversees all financial and operational aspects of DFG’s activities, encompassing more than 70 investment partnerships and trusts.
 Jones also serves as an officer of Falcon Affiliates, Gulf Standard Energy Company, and a number of other entities.
 Jones joined the Office of the Comptroller of the Currency (OCC) in 1986 as a National Bank Examiner and later worked for Florida Savings Bank and Florida Progress (now ProgressEnergy) in the Finance and Treasury departments.
 Jones graduated from the University of Florida with a BS in Finance.
 He is a member of the Association for Financial Professionals (AFP) and holds the Certified Cash Manager (CCM) designation.